Stroud School, King Edward VI Preparatory School, Romsey

 Siblings in pre-prep are offered free after-school care from 3.30pm to 4.30pm, while they wait for older siblings to finish, which is a lovely (and unusual) touch.
 All children can stay to complete prep – or take part in the many varied after-school activities – from 4.30pm to 5.45pm every day, for an extra charge.

-Activities include gymnastics, cricket, swimming, performing arts, Classics, debating and the intriguing Forensic Science among others.
+Activities include gymnastics, cricket, swimming, performing arts, debating and the intriguing Forensic Science among others.
 Farm Club is a real favourite among the younger years.

 WORD ON THE GROUND

 Not good for: If you want to focus your child solely on academic success without other curricula distractions, then Stroud might not be for your child.
 The impetus here is on cultivating interpersonal skills, just as much as academic ability.
-There’s currently no boarding.

 Stroud School, King Edward VI Prep School, Highwood House, Highwood Lane, Romsey, Hampshire, SO51 9ZH.
 Tel: 01794 513231. stroud-kes.org.uk